Virginia V: The Virginia boats

 Virginia was replaced in 1912 with Virginia II, a 77 ft long ship propelled by a 110 hp Corliss gasoline engine.
 In 1914 the West Pass Transportation Company purchased the 92 ft steam ship Typhoon and renamed her Virginia III.
 In 1918 they purchased the 98 ft steam ship Tyrus, and in 1920 they renamed her Virginia IV and put her on the West Pass route.

-Construction of Virginia V
+Construction

 In 1921, Anderson & Company of Maplewood, Washington, began construction of Virginia V. The ship was built of local old-growth fir.
 She was launched 9 March 1922, and towed to downtown Seattle for the installation of her engine and steam plant.
 In Seattle the engine was removed from Virginia IV and installed in Virginia V. On 11 June 1922, Virginia V made her maiden voyage from Elliott Bay in Seattle to Tacoma down the West Pass.
 She continued to make this voyage nearly every day until 1938.